crbikebike/data-rocket/README.md

 ### controllers Directory

+**ormobjects.py**

+Contains the classes that form database schema.
+Can be imported to any file that wants to talk to a database

 **ormcontroller.py**

-Contains the classes that connect to and perform the CRUD functions on the database
+Contains the methods and functions that connect to and perform the CRUD functions on the database

 **datagrabber.py**